 Medtner's music has fared reasonably well on disc.
 There is a good choice of recordings of the sonatas, concertos and chamber music.
 All the piano works have now been recorded, most of them multiple times.

 Medtner's lack of popularity, particularly in the decades following his death, resulted in rather few recordings being made until modern times.
 A few pianists, notably Rachmaninoff and Edna Iles, championed Medtner's music in the composer's lifetime but left no commercial recordings; others, including Moiseiwitch and Gilels, made only a handful.
 Medtner's own recordings provide the best survey of his music in the early years.
-All the commercial recordings for HMV and Columbia, and some unpublished ones, are available on CD.
+All the commercial recordings for HMV and Columbia, including some unpublished ones, are available on CD.
 There is the potential for more historic recordings to appear if the BBC releases broadcasts from its archives.

 The resurgence of interest in Medtner's music owes much to the pioneering work of Hamish Milne.
 The first of Milne's recordings, a double LP set issued in 1977, was notable for including the first commercial recording of the Night Wind sonata.
-Two other pianists who have become associated with Medtner are Geoffrey Tozer, who recorded all three concertos and most of the piano works before his death, and Marc-André Hamelin, whose set of the complete sonatas has been widely acclaimed.
+Two other pianists who have become associated with Medtner are Geoffrey Tozer, who recorded all three concertos and most of the piano works before his death, and Marc-André Hamelin, whose recording of the complete sonatas became a benchmark.
 Many other pianists are now recording Medtner and including his music in concert programmes.
 Particular mention should be made of Boris Berezovsky, who intiated or assisted with several Medtner festivals; and Irina Mejoueva has introduced Japanese audiences to Medtner and recorded a substantial proportion of Medtner's solo piano output.